 Sit back, relax, and take in the views as Parks Canada shuttles you to the unforgettable Moraine Lake.
 With the Valley of Ten Peaks mirrored on the aqua-coloured waters, it is spectacular.
 Venture up the rockpile for views to the end of the lake and snap a selfie.
 Take some time to explore lakeside and wander the Lakeshore trail.
 If you’ve saved all your time for Moraine Lake, try either the hike to Consolation Lakes or up to Larch Valley.

 If you're up for a Lake Louise adventure, return to the bus stop and jump on the Lake Connector to Lake Louise (operates every 15 minutes from 9:40 a.m. - 6 p.m. from Moraine Lake to Lake Louise from June 1 – October 11, 2021).

 Local Tip: Heading to Moraine Lake first will make your trip home a little bit easier and requires one less shuttle.
 If you’re just wanting to explore Moraine Lake, you can jump on the Park and Ride shuttle back to your vehicle.

 YOUR FIRST LOOK AT LAKE LOUISE

 After you disembark, walk through the trees and straight to Lake Louise and all its glory.
 Gaze into the waters and lose yourself in the colours and the surrounding mountains.
 After you’ve taken your lakeside selfie, it’s time to explore.

 Those looking for a relaxing walk will love the lakeshore stroll, which takes about an hour or so.
-There are also several more ambitious day hikes in the area, including up to the famous Lake Agnes tea house.
+There are also several more ambitious day hikes in the area, including up to the famous Lake Agnes tea house or Plain of Six Glaciers tea house.
 For a full list of hikes, please visit Hiking in Lake Louise.